remy/remysharp.com/public/blog/five.md

 ---

 I hate to admit it, but every one of my friends who are pregnant: I'm scared for them.
 I don't want anyone going through what we did, and yet hundreds upon hundreds more will every year.
 It's a roll of the dice and nothing more.
-Some wont survive.
-Some will.
+Some will survive.
+Some won't.
 We think we can control our lives and protect those around us.
 We can't.
 This breaks my heart and scares me *only* because it happened.
 The unthinkable happened.
 It happens.
 Unfairly.
 If you and your partner are pregnant, please take a look at [count the kicks](http://www.countthekicks.org.uk/).

 ---